ZafirProjects/neovim.config/README.md

 Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.

-Distribution Alternatives:
-- [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

 ### Installation

 > **NOTE**